mayer79/lightGBM/README.md

-# lightGBM
+# LightGBM
-Utility tools for lightGBM
+Here, we collect some code snippets (R and Python) relevant for LightGBM.